kddubey/blog/README.md

-# stackexchange
+# My blog

-Simulations for my questions and answers on [stats.stackexchange.com](https://stats.stackexchange.com/users/337906/) and [stackoverflow.com](https://stackoverflow.com/users/18758987/).
+This is mostly a home for simulations for my questions and answers on [stats.stackexchange.com](https://stats.stackexchange.com/users/337906/) and [stackoverflow.com](https://stackoverflow.com/users/18758987/).

-And some other random things.

 Here also lies a list of my [contributions to open source software](https://github.com/kddubey/stackexchange/blob/main/oss.md).